eProsima/DDS-Router/docs/rst/user_manual/getting_started.rst

 Usage Description
 =================

-The |ddsrouter| is a terminal (non-graphical) application that create the DDS bridge as long as it is running.
+The |ddsrouter| is a terminal (non-graphical) application that creates the DDS bridge as long as it is running.
+The configuration in *YAML* format is very intuitive and human-readable.
-The configuration and user interaction with this application has been studied and probed to be very easy to learn and user friendly.
+The whole application has been thought to be user-friendly, following a user-oriented design.

-* **RUN**: In order to run a |ddsrouter| application, just a *YAML* configuration file is required with the specific Router configurations (see :ref:`section <user_manual_configuration>` to check how to configure a DDS Router) (see section TODO to check the application supported arguments).
+* **RUN**: In order to run a |ddsrouter| application, just a *YAML* configuration file is required with the specific configurations (see :ref:`section <user_manual_configuration>` to check how to configure a DDS Router) (see section TODO to check the application supported arguments).
 * **INTERACT**: Once the |ddsrouter| application is running, the topics involved in this communication could be changed in runtime by just changing the *YAML* configuration file